IoDeSer/rust-library/README.md

 - [X] Combinations of all above
 - [ ] Enums

+Full list of supported types can be found in this [crate's documentation](https://docs.rs/iodeser/latest/iodeser/trait.IoDeSer.html#foreign-impls).

 ### Capabilities
  - Serialization of [supported types](#functions-and-plans) using macro **to_io!()** using objects reference,